-- (1) Reasons for Building Security.
+(1) Reasons for Building Security.
 The purpose of these rules is to minimize interference with and disruptions of the Court's business, to preserve decorum in conducting the Court's business and to provide effective security in the buildings wherein proceedings governed by these Rules are held.
-These buildings are hereinafter collectively referred to as "the premises". - (2) Security Personnel.
+These buildings are hereinafter collectively referred to as "the premises".

+- Security Personnel.
 The term "Security Personnel" means the U.S. Marshal or Deputy Marshal, Federal Protective Service Inspectors or a deputized Court Security Officer. - (3) Entering the Building.
-All persons entering the courthouse shall be required to present valid government issued identification. - (4) Carrying of Parcels, Bags, and Other Objects.
+All persons entering the courthouse shall be required to present valid government issued identification. - LR83.3.3(4) Carrying of Parcels, Bags, and Other Objects.
 Security personnel shall inspect all objects carried by persons entering the premises.
-No one shall enter or remain in the premises without submitting to such an inspection. - (5) Search of Persons.
-Security personnel may search the person of anyone entering the premises or any space in it.
+No one shall enter or remain in the premises without submitting to such an inspection. - the premises or any space in it.
 Anyone who refuses to permit such a search shall be denied entry.
 Should any defendant in a criminal case whose appearance is required refuse to permit such a search, security personnel shall deny the person entry and shall immediately notify the Judge before whom the appearance is required.
-The Judge may take the appropriate action, including, but not limited to, detention and search, and order of revocation of bond, if the defendant is on bond.
+The Judge may take the appropriate action, including, but not limited to, detention and search, and ordering of revocation of bond, if the defendant is on bond.

-(6) Unseemly Conduct.
+LR83.3.5(6) Unseemly Conduct.